scipy/scipy/doc/source/index.rst

     Saw a typo in the documentation?
 Want to improve existing functionalities?
-The contributing guidelines will guide you through the process of improving pandas.
+The contributing guidelines will guide you through the process of improving SciPy.

     +++